Khushityagi-web/Programming-Languages/GSE60424/README.md

-# 🧬 GSE60424 RNA-seq Hybrid Workflow
+# 🧬 Hybrid Python–R Workflow for Exploring the GSE60424 CD8+ T-Cell Transcriptome

 This repository presents a modular hybrid scripting workflow for transcriptomic analysis of the **GSE60424** dataset:
 **"Transcriptome analysis of CD8+ T cell subsets in humans"**.